Close Shelf

 Requirements:

 Diocesan Council members serve three-year terms.
 Some are elected by Convention and others are elected by Mission Area Councils.
 Lay Council members must be confirmed adult communicants of The Episcopal Church in good standing.
 Clerical Council members must be canonically resident in the Diocese of Ohio.
-Members attend an overnight onboarding retreat on December 6-7, 2024 at Bellwether Farm alongside members of other diocesan leadership bodies.
-For 2024-25, Diocesan Council will meet in person quarterly on Saturdays (three hours each), the location and time for which will be determined at the December organizing meeting.
+Members attend an overnight Leadership Retreat on December 5-6, 2025 at Bellwether Farm alongside members of other diocesan leadership bodies.
+For 2025-2026, Diocesan Council will meet in person quarterly on Saturdays (three hours each), the location and time for which will be determined at the December organizing meeting.
 A one-hour Zoom meeting will be scheduled on the third Thursdays of the intervening months, as necessary.

 In compliance with the 201st Diocesan Convention Resolution R-2, all Diocesan elected office holders are required to participate in the diocese’s anti- racism training within one year of their assuming office.